 Grapes were hand-picked and brought directly to the winery in 1/2 ton totes in perfect condition.
-They were meticulously hand sorted on a shaker table then destemmed into 2-ton open top, stainless steel fermenters.
-The must was cold-soaked for seven to ten days, which was followed by fermentation that was completed in about a week.
-This is followed by an extended maceration, where the wine is evaluated daily for softening of tannins and roundness of palate.
-The wine was on the skins for a total of 21-28 days.
+They were meticulously hand sorted on a shaker table into 2-ton open top, stainless steel fermenters, which were then sealed with a stainless steel lid.
+About 25% of the grapes were left as whole cluster.
+The must was cold-soaked for seven to ten days without oxygen contact, which was followed by fermentation that was completed in about a week.
+This is followed by an extended maceration without oxygen contact, where the wine is evaluated daily for softening of tannins and roundness of palate.
+The wine was on the skins for a total of around 28 days.
 After draining the fermenters by gravity, the free-run and light pressings were combined and settled for 48 hours.
 The wine was then racked by gravity into a mixture of new and used French oak barrels.
-The wine was aged on lees in French oak barrels for 10 months and then blended and bottled.
-Once bottled this wine was aged for 6 months before release.
+The wine was aged on lees in French oak barrels for 10 months until bottled and then aged in bottle for 6 months before release.